Menu

 From Talaroo Hot Springs, it’s about 150km to Cobbold Gorge if you’re travelling via Georgetown.

+At Georgetown, you’ll leave the Savannah Way and head onto Forsayth Road to get to Cobbold Gorge.
 Georgetown is a good spot to stock up on any groceries or fuel as it’ll be your last bigger town for now.

 Cobbold Gorge Village is on a working cattle station, and these days comes with a full on resort-style experience.

 To be upfront, we didn’t love our experience at Cobbold Gorge.
 We were there in the school holidays, and it was just too busy for us.
+For a family with younger kids, this would be a great place to camp for a few days.

-COBBOLD GORGE TOUR
+TOURING COBBOLD GORGE

 Cobbold Gorge is a narrow sandstone gorge, and if you’re lucky you might even spot a freshwater croc in the permanent watercourse.

-While the tour was slow, it was quite enjoyable and you kind of have to do it since you’ve come all this way.
+The Verdict: For the price tag we found the tour underwhelming—the gorge is really quite small.
+And while the tour was slow, it was quite enjoyable and you kind of have to do it since you’ve come all this way.

-It is a beautiful little ecosystem and it’s great that they’re taking such fabulous care of it (it’s officially a ‘nature reserve’) but with three tours going at the same time (or as many as six tours at other times!), it was just a case of ‘too many tours and too little gorge’ for us.
+If you haven’t travelled to the NT or WA and explored their gorges, you’d probably love this.
+It is a beautiful little ecosystem, but with three tours going at the same time, it was just a case of “too many tours and too little gorge” for us.

 CAMPING AT COBBOLD GORGE